 Obvious physical signs – Drug addicts may begin to exhibit some physical signs of drug abuse over time.
 Cocaine users may experience nose bleeds, or sores around the nasal area from sniffing cocaine.
 Rapid jaw movement is another sign.
 Jaw locking or teeth clenching, tremors, and red eyes are also indicators.

-Money – If your loved one has frequently started asking to borrow money, or if you’ve noticed money and valuables have gone missing, this could be a sign that he or she is using the funds to buy more cocaine
+Money – If the loved one has frequently started asking to borrow money, or if money and valuables have gone missing, this could be a sign that he or she is using the funds to buy more cocaine